 Once you've grabbed the wall, tap right (or left) and, as Link starts moving, hold all the way up on the control stick.
 Because Link can't climb up from that ledge, he will start sliding in the direction you chose.
 This slide will allow him to climb up the wall and go OoB on either the right or left side of the wall.
 It is very easy to get crushed once OoB: if you climb on the right side then jumping into the loading zone causes no issue, but if you climb on the left side you must make sure you pulled out your sword before the item slide, so that you can slash your way to the loading zone (one frame window).

 This trick does NOT skip the light arrows, since Phantom Ganon will only spawn in that room if you did get them in the maze.
-However, this is useful in order to reach the final fight without a quiver or without magic.
+This trick is required to skip Magic since you cant shoot light arrows without the Magic Meter.

 Note: If you have the deku leaf, then you can simply glide to the wall instead of performing the precise item slide.
 You can also perform a ledge clip or a roll clip from the door frame.
 Also note that the clipping method used on top of the door frame can be used anywhere there is a ledge you can grab but doesn't allow you to pull yourself up.